unisonweb/distributed_v1/design.md

   * For instance, an initial refresh rate of every 10 minutes may be increased to 20 minutes, 40 minutes, and so on, up to some (optional) limit.
 The reduces the amount of network communication especially when storage references can be found in a local cache.
   * This approach means deallocation may be less timely than otherwise.
 For instance, if the refresh rate is doubled as part of the backoff process, a storage reference that is no longer live as of time _t_ may kept around until time _2t_.
 So for things like GDPR-compliant storage where there is a [Right to Erasure](https://www.threatstack.com/blog/gdpr-what-is-the-right-to-erasure#:~:text=Under%20Article%2012.3%20of%20the,the%20complexity%20of%20the%20request.) that requires that certain data be deleted within 30 days, the user may allow for some backoff of the refresh rate but supply a limit of 30 days.

-A few more notes about this API:
+Some additional miscellaneous notes about this API:

 * It's possible for a distributed runtime to establish other GC roots besides just storage references that have been accessed recently.
 For instance, the system might have a general concept of a running job and consider the output of a job to be a GC root, and any transitive dependencies of that output may be considered live by a runtime.
 * It's possible to use this API to create lexically scoped references that are guaranteed to remain alive for the duration of a task and be deallocated when some lexical scope finishes.
 The general idea is spawn a subtask that issues periodic keepalives (with an initially small refresh rate, like every 20 seconds) to the referenced data, and then have that subtask terminate when the overall task completes.